bryce-crichfield/PhonosEditor/README.md

-# Phonos MIDI Editor
+# Phonos Editor

 ## Overview

-Welcome to Phonos MIDI Editor!
+Welcome to Phonos Editor!
 This application is designed to empower users in creating dynamic and expressive MIDI scores with unparalleled ease.
 Whether you're a seasoned composer or just starting your musical journey, Phonos provides a user-friendly platform for crafting intricate MIDI compositions.

 ## Features